 Skilled care by a birth attendant during pregnancy and labour, emergency obstetric care, and immediate postnatal care all help reduce maternal mortality.
 These kinds of basic maternal health services before and after delivery could prevent up to 80% of maternal deaths, and have already helped cut the annual number of maternal deaths by 44% since 1990.

 It is also possible to save many more children’s lives with low-cost interventions.
 Vaccinations against diseases like hepatitis B, Haemophilus influenzae type b (Hib), pertussis, measles, and yellow fever can save millions of lives each year.
-Since 2000, GAVI, the vaccine alliance, has supported the immunisation of 500 million children and has helped save 7 million young lives.
-Measles vaccination also resulted in a 67% drop in measles deaths between 2000 and 2013 worldwide.
+Since 2000, Gavi, the vaccine alliance, has supported the immunisation of close to 580 million children and has helped save 8 million young lives.
+Measles vaccination also resulted in a 79% drop in measles deaths worldwide and an 86% decline in sub-Saharan Africa between 2000 and 2014.
 Simpler interventions like Vitamin A supplements, which cost as low as $1 per child per year, could save over a quarter of a million young lives annually by reducing the risk and severity of diarrhoea and infections, which could also be reduced by Oral Rehydration Salts (ORS) and zinc supplements.

 Treatment to prevent mother-to-child transmission of HIV, anti-malarial bed nets and the promotion of breastfeeding and proper nutrition can also guard against infectious diseases and ensure good health in the early stages of childhood.